grunwaldlab/effectR/README.md

 The `effectR` package is an R package designed to call oomycete RxLR and CRN effectors by searching for the motifs of interest using regular expression searches and hidden markov models (HMM).

-# What's new in version 1.0.1?
+# What's new in version 1.0.2?

-- User can provide an alignment file for `hmm.search`
-- Users can save the alignments created by `MAFFT` within `effectR`
-- User-defined seeds in `hmm.search` for reproducibility
+- New test dataset with *P. infestans* reference RxLR effectors

 # Overview